 Although the watch is relatively expensive (see below,) the choice of caliber significantly increases its “value for money” ratio: with so many similarly priced competitors rarely offering anything more impressive than a simple “three-hander” with a third-party chronograph add-on module, I think I would give the X-Patrol at least four and a half stars out of five in this department (the other half didn’t make it into the rating because I have an impression that the watch will be more difficult to get rid of just because it’s not as well-advertised as some other classic “pilots”.)

 The new X-Patrol will be officially presented next month during the Baselworld 2012 show.
-It will reportedly go on sale soon afterwards at a recommended retail price of $1295.
+It will reportedly go on sale soon afterward at a recommended retail price of $1295.

 See also: Luminox F-35 Lightning II Chronograph